PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias l.='ls -d .* --color=auto'
 alias ll='ls -l --color=auto'
 alias ls='ls --color=auto'
+alias sq='squeue -u aturing'
 alias vi='vim'
 alias which='alias | /usr/bin/which --tty-only --read-alias --show-dot --show-tilde'
 ```

+Note that some aliases are automatically created.
 The above is saying that if with run the `l.` command, for example, the shell is really running `ls -d .* --color=auto`.
-Take a look at the examples below to see how aliases can save you time.

 ## A word of caution